Ihab Hassan

-Ihab Habib Hassan (Arabic: إيهاب حبيب حسن; October 17, 1925 – September 10, 2015) was an Egypt-born American literary theorist and writer.
+Ihab Habib Hassan (Arabic: إيهاب حبيب حسن; October 17, 1925 – September 10, 2015) was an Egyptian-American literary theorist and writer.
 He was known for popularizing the concept of postmodernism in literary studies with his influential 1971 book, The Dismemberment of Orpheus: Toward a Postmodern Literature.

 Biography

 Ihab Hassan was born in Cairo, Egypt, and emigrated to the United States in 1946.
 He was Emeritus Vilas Research Professor at the University of Wisconsin–Milwaukee.
 His writings include influential books such as The Dismemberment of Orpheus: Toward a Postmodern Literature (1971, 1982), Paracriticisms: Seven Speculations of the Times (1975), and The Postmodern Turn: Essays in Postmodern Theory and Culture (1987).
 In his later years, he published a number of short stories in various literary magazines.
 Before his death he completed The Changeling and Other Stories.
 He also wrote more than 300 essays and reviews on literary and cultural subjects, and delivered over 500 public lectures in North America, Europe, Asia, Africa, Australia, and New Zealand.